Neo-Assyrian Empire: Kingship and royal ideology

-The position of the king above all others was regarded as natural in ancient Assyria since he, though not divine himself, was seen as the divinely appointed representative of the god Ashur on earth.
+The position of the king above all others was regarded as natural in ancient Assyria since he, though not divine, was seen as the divinely appointed representative of the god Ashur on earth.
 His power thus derived from his unique position among humanity and his obligation to extend Assyria to eventually cover the whole world was cast as a moral, humane and necessary duty rather than exploitative imperialism.
 Though their power was nearly limitless, the kings were not free from tradition and their obligations.
-The kings were obliged to campaign once a year to bring Ashur's rule and civilization to the "four corners of the world", if a king did not set out to campaign, their legitimacy was severely undermined.
+The kings were obliged to campaign once a year to bring Ashur's rule and civilization to the "four corners of the world"; if a king did not set out to campaign, their legitimacy was severely undermined.
 Campaigns were usually justified through an enemy having made some sort of (real or fabricated) affront against Ashur.
 The overwhelming force of the Assyrian army was used to instill the idea that it was invincible, thus further legitimizing the Assyrian king's rule.
 The king was also responsible for performing various rituals in support of the cult of Ashur and the Assyrian priesthood.

 Because the rule and actions of the Assyrian king were seen as divinely sanctioned, resistance to Assyrian sovereignty in times of war was regarded to be resistance against divine will, which deserved punishment.
 Peoples and polities who revolted against Assyria were seen as criminals against the divine world order.